dolphindb/grafana-datasource/README.md

 # DolphinDB API for Grafana

-Grafana is an open source web-based data visualization tool that excels at dynamic display of time series data.
+Grafana is an open source web-based data visualization tool that excels at dynamic display of time-series data.
 It supports multiple data sources through plug-ins.
 To support the use of Grafana to display time-series data from DolphinDB in real time, DolphinDB provides dolphindb-datasource plugin and implements the HTTP data interface to Grafana.

 ### 1. Install DolphinDB (v0.8 and above)